 Does Otterly create content or just monitor?

 Otterly is monitoring-only.
-It tracks your brand's visibility across 6 AI search engines and shows you where you appear and where you do not.
+It tracks your brand's visibility across 4 AI search engines at its base price and shows you where you appear and where you do not.
 It does not create articles, Reddit posts, or any content.
 You need a separate solution for content creation.